zhangxijing97/INFO7375_NeuralNetworks_AI/Assignments/HomeWork-Chapters6&7/README.md

 4. **Weight Update**: Update the weights and biases using the computed gradients and an optimization algorithm (e.g., stochastic gradient descent).

 Backpropagation ensures that each weight is adjusted to minimize the loss, leading to a trained model.

+---

+This document provides an overview of various concepts related to neural networks and their training processes, offering a foundation for further study and implementation.